qzhu2017/PyXtal_ml/descriptors/README.md

 - `RDF`: Radius distance distribution function
 - `ADF`: Bond angle distribution function
 - `DDF`: Dihedral angle distribution function
-- `Chem`: element dependent dependent chemical labels
+- `Chem`: element dependent dependent chemical labels, inspired by the method used in Jarvis-ML
-- `Charge`: element dependent charges
+- `Charge`: element dependent charges, inspired by the method used in Jarvis-ML